AchrafBella/Connect-Four-and-Reinforcement-Learning/README.md

 The class Agents contain:
 - Random Agent: as the name implies, randomly choose a move based on uniform distribution
-- Heuristic Agent: using a specific heuristic I create, he chooses the move with high score
+- Heuristic Agent: using a specific heuristic I create, he chooses the move with high score.
+In Version2 this agent is able to block his opponent)
 - Left Agent: this agent use a strategy that consists of playing the piece on the left
 - Greedy Agent: this agent use the concept of Multi-Armed Bandit, he learns by playing and getting a reward
 - DRL Agent: using RL